The Path To Inflation: 'Helicopter Money'

-The general view in inflation is dead, essentially forever.
+The general view is inflation is dead, essentially forever.
 Maybe.
 Maybe not.

 We all know real-world inflation for big-ticket expenses is far above the official rate of around 2% annually.